wmoe22/wmoe22/README.md

 🌱 I’m currently learning **Generative AI, DevOps practices, including AWS**

-- 👯 Excited to collaborate on real-world projects that create meaningful impact

 - 🤝 I’m looking for help with **Upstach, Caching, Openai, DevOps and more**

 - 👨‍💻 All of my projects are available at  [https://wmoe.xyz/](https://wmoe.xyz/)